Tosinkuzzy/alx-higher_level_programming/stack_queues/readme.md

 before you actually code anythingkasoasolaskllk
 The intranet checks for Python projects won’t be released before their first deadline, in order for you to focus more on TDkdfkfkD and think about all possible casesiidisjsjsjs trongly encourage you to work together on test cases, so that you don’t miss any edge case.
-But not in the implementation of them!
+But not in the impdjddjdlementation of them!
 Don’t tujuies
 Read or watch: